Ekaterina1606/association-rules-forecasting/README.md

 ## Notes

-* The application interface is in Russian
+* The application interface is in English
 * The method can be applied to different types of time series
 * The project demonstrates an experimental approach to time series forecasting based on symbolic representation and pattern mining